-Coronavirus: Global recovery nears 1 crore even as WHO warns that pandemic is accelerating
+Coronavirus: India adds 47,703 new cases and 654 deaths in last 24 hours; tally stands at 14.83 lakh

-The US added 57,000 new cases in the last 24 Hours, according to Johns Hopkins University.
+The US registered 57,000 new cases in the last 24 hours, according to Johns Hopkins University.

 The World Health Organization said the coronavirus pandemic “continues to accelerate”, as the number of cases have doubled over the last six weeks.
 The global coronavirus count has now gone up to 1.64 crore while the toll has crossed 6.52 lakh, according to the Johns Hopkins University.
 More than 95.25 lakh people have recovered.